gomorpheus/morpheus-docs/release_notes/current.rst

    - Elasticsearch v5.6 was the previous version used by |morpheus|.
 Please refer to Elasticsearch Upgrade Documentation for upgrade instructions.
   .. important:: Elasticsearch 7.x is required for v4.1.2+.
 Running |morpheus| v4.1.2 with Elasticsearch 5.x or 6.x is NOT supported."

-Appliance: Redis removed
-  Redis dependency has been removed for security enhancements.
-Redis is no longer installed or required.

  Appliance: Nginx now defaults to ``tls 1.2`` only
    The default Nginx config removes support for tls 1.0 and 1.1.
     - Some older OS's such as CentOS 6 will not be able to install the |morpheus| Agent or communicate with the Appliance without updating the image or configuring nginx to allow lower tls versions via morpheus.rb config.
     - Windows versions such as Windows 2008 require .net 4.5 minimum

-Azure: CSP and EA price sync
-  Azure EA (enterprise agreement) and CSP (Cloud Solution Provider) pricing support added.
-   - ACCOUNT TYPE field added to Azure Cloud settings, with Standard, EA and CSP options.† The Account Type selection determines what prices are synced to |morpheus|.
-Standard is Default and the same prices synced in earlier versions.
-   - To change an Azure Cloud Account Type from Standard to either CSP or EA pricing, in ``Infrastructure -> Clouds``, edit the target Azure Cloud.
-In the Details section, select Standard, CSP, or EA from the ACCOUNT TYPE dropdown.
-Select SAVE CHANGES.
-A new cloud sync will be triggered and the specified Account Type pricing will sync.
-       .. note:: CSP and EA pricing sync is only available for Azure EA (Enterprise Agreement) and CSP (Cloud Solution Provider) subscriptions.

-Azure: ARM templates: Custom naming of parameters for display Currently, the key in an Azure ARM template is used as the display name.
-See https://bertram.d.pr/13G6gf.
-Now, a user can specify 'fieldLabel' under the 'metadata' block for a parameter and that will be picked up and displayed as the label when provisioning.
+Appliance: Redis removed
+  Redis dependency has been removed for security enhancements.
+Redis is no longer installed or required.

+Apps: Kubernetes: Spec-Based App: Parsing errors surfaced When provisioning Kubernetes Spec-Based Apps, syntax and/or parsing errors are now surfaced in the UI.

 Azure: ARM Spec Templates & Layouts
   ARM Spec Templates & Layouts